 1. It may have antibacterial, antifungal, and antimicrobial properties

 People have been drinking thyme tea since way before the days of matcha lattes.
-And for good reason: It’s believed that the compounds in a cozy cup of thyme tea can help protect the body from germs.
-“Ancient wisdom had people using thyme tea for its strong antibacterial, antifungal, and antimicrobial properties,” says Poon.
-Indeed, multiple studies indicate that thyme essential oil shows antimicrobial activity against bacteria such as E. coli, salmonella, and staphylococcus aureus, as well as candida albicans yeast.
-However, the verdict’s out on whether that activity would be as strong when thyme’s consumed in tea form.
+And for good reason: It's believed that the compounds in a cozy cup of thyme tea can help protect the body from germs.
+"Ancient wisdom had people using thyme tea for its strong antibacterial, antifungal, and antimicrobial properties," Poon says.
+Indeed, multiple studies indicate that thyme essential oil shows antimicrobial activity against bacteria such as E. coli, salmonella, and staphylococcus aureus1, as well as candida albicans2 yeast.
+However, keep in mind that the verdict's out on whether that activity would be as strong when thyme's consumed in tea form.

 2. It's packed with antioxidants